panostriantafyllidis/HNIDS/README.md

 ## Features

-- **Signature-based IDS (SIDS)**: Utilizes the C5.0 decision tree algorithm for fast and efficient detection of known threats.
-- **Anomaly-based IDS (AIDS)**: Employs a single-class Support Vector Machine (SVM) to identify unknown attacks through anomaly detection.
+- **Signature-based IDS (SIDS)**: Defines a Rule object , reads and parses rules, reads and dissects captured traffic to find a match.
+Forwards unmatched packets to the AIDS.
+- **Anomaly-based IDS (AIDS)**: Trains and utilised 12 Machine Learning models to classify captured packets.
+Creates new rules based on newly classified attacks, using the Rule Object definition.
 - **Hybrid Approach**: Integrates SIDS and AIDS for comprehensive threat detection and mitigation.
-- **Resource Optimization**: Focuses on optimizing computational and memory requirements for efficient operation in resource-constrained environments.
-- **High Accuracy**: Aims to minimize false positives and false negatives while maintaining high detection accuracy.
+- **High Accuracy**: 95+% Accuracy during train-validate conditions.
+85+% Accuracy on testing environment conditions.

 ## Versioning notes